guyrt/guyrt.github.com/Cougar.md

 Practically, the solution to the Route Inspection Problem hinges on nodes with odd degree.
 Every odd degree node represents "waste" since a path that enters and leaves the node on different trails will always use an even number of edges.
 At some point, to visit the final edge, the path must re-traverse one edge on the vertex.
-A (not necessarily optimal) route inspection path adds copies of some edges to the graph so that every vertex has an even degree.
+Every valid route inspection path adds copies of some edges to the graph so that every vertex has an even degree.